 Trees provide:-

 - A sense of place and community

 - An educational resource

 - Seasonal interest, flowers and fruit

 - A cultural and historic link to the past.

+1.2.2 Environmental

-1.2.2 Environmental - Trees absorb and store greenhouse gasses which helps combat climate change - Trees help prevent localised flooding, by increasing absorption and infiltration of water - Trees can help to reduce noise pollution - Trees enhance biodiversity and provide support for wildlife.
+- Trees absorb and store greenhouse gasses which helps combat climate change - Trees help prevent localised flooding, by increasing absorption and infiltration of water - Trees can help to mitigate air and noise pollution, and enhance soundscape - Trees enhance biodiversity and provide support for wildlife.

+1.2.3 Health

+- Trees help improve air quality - Trees have a positive effect on mental health and sense of well being - Trees provide shade and help with urban cooling - Trees in parks and other open spaces can provide inviting areas to exercise.

+1.2.4 Economic

-1.2.3 Health - Trees help improve air quality - Trees have a positive effect on mental health and sense of well being - Trees provide shade - Trees in parks and other open spaces can provide inviting areas to exercise.
-1.2.4 Economic - The presence of trees can increase the value of properties - Trees make areas more attractive to potential purchasers - Trees help to create welcoming areas within town centres; encouraging people use shops and restaurants in the area - A green environment makes for a better work environment; workers who have views of trees feel happier and perform better - Visual Amenity Value of trees in monetary terms can be calculated by the Helliwell system.
-1.3 Policy context and objectives Carmarthenshire County Council is responsible for thousands of trees in our streets, parks, schools, open spaces and woodland areas.
-In addition, across the county a large number of trees are situated on privately owned land.
-Where the County Council owns land, it has a responsibility under the Occupiers' Liability Act 1957 and 1984 and the Health and Safety at Work Act 1974 to manage its trees responsibly and to minimise or prevent the risk of personal injury or damage to property.
-All trees on
+- The presence of trees can increase the value of properties - Trees make areas more attractive to potential purchasers - Trees help to create welcoming areas within town centres; encouraging people use shops and restaurants in the area - A green environment makes for a better environment for work and living; People who have views of trees feel happier and perform better - Visual Amenity Value of trees in monetary terms can be calculated by the Helliwell system.

+1.3 Policy context and objectives

+Carmarthenshire County Council is responsible for thousands of trees in our streets, parks, schools, open spaces and woodland areas.
+However, the majority of trees in Carmarthenshire are on privately owned land and remain the responsibility of the landowner.

-Council owned and managed land are therefore to be subject to regular inspections to assess their condition.
+Where the County Council owns land, it has a responsibility under the Occupiers' Liability Act 1957 and 1984 and the Health and Safety at Work Act 1974 to manage its trees responsibly and to reduce or prevent the risk of personal injury or damage to property.
+All trees on Council owned and managed land are therefore to be subject to regular inspections to assess their condition with respect to their safety.

 Legislation such as the Highways Act 1980, and the Wildlife and Countryside Act 1981 also contain significant implications for Council officers and contractors.
 It is important therefore that the Council has a clear policy in place for dealing with trees and tree related issues.

-1.4 Areas not covered by this plan Trees in woodland areas raise different issues to trees within streets, parks and open spaces and are therefore subject to a different management process.
+1.4 Areas not covered by this Strategy

+Trees in woodland areas raise different issues to trees within streets, parks and open spaces and are therefore subject to a different management process.
 For this reason, woodland areas have been excluded from this policy.
 (For the purposes of this document woodlands are considered to be areas with a continuous tree canopy, made up of many trees.)
-Where individual trees within woodlands are adjacent to properties the following guidance will apply.
+Where individual trees within woodlands are adjacent to properties, highways and areas open to the public the following guidance will apply.

 2.0 Tree management

-2.1 Tree safety Operational Plan on Carmarthenshire County Council owned land.
+2.1.1 Tree safety management on Carmarthenshire County Council owned land.

-What is the purpose of the operational plan?

-The Tree Safety Operational Plan sets out how trees on CCC managed sites will be surveyed and managed with regards to their safety, so as to evidence that CCC are taking on board its responsibilities under the Occupier's Liability Acts 1957 and 1984, and the Health and Safety Act 1974.
-See Legal Overview in Appendix 1 Managing for tree safety will adopt a presumption in favour of tree retention unless there are tree safety issues which either require the removal of a tree, or which require work to a tree to be carried out to safely remove defects, and thus reduce the risks posed by the tree.
+The Tree Management Strategy sets out how trees on CCC managed sites will be inspected and managed with regards to their safety, evidencing that CCC are taking on board its responsibilities under the Occupier's Liability Acts 1957 and 1984, and the Health and Safety Act 1974.
+See Legal Overview in Appendix 1

+Managing for tree safety will adopt a presumption in favour of tree retention unless there are tree safety issues which require the removal of a tree, require work to safely remove tree risk features, or the need to remove the target so as to reduce the risks posed by the tree.

-Why is the Tree Safety Operational Plan required?
+2.1.2 Why is the Tree Management Strategy required?